Boone emerges from the subway on the corner of Off-Off-Broadway and Canal, carrying the Banker’s Box through sweaty tourists and street hawkers.

 The door screeches with Boone’s entrance—its sharp steel bottom rakes across the uneven planks.

-Mona pops out of the bed and onto her feet—her voice lilts:
+She pops onto her feet—her voice lilts.

 Yo, yo, yo!